marcin-chwedczuk/_blog/_posts/2019-09-19-ultimate-guide-to-scalas-match-expression.md

 #### Pattern matching tuples

-Pattern matching on tuples is supported out-of-the-box.
+Pattern matching on tuples is supported out of the box.
 We can match on tuple elements using all previously described matchers.
-We can ignore a tuple element by using match all wildcard (`_`):
+We can ignore a tuple element by using "match all" wildcard (`_`):
 {% highlight scala %}
 // unpacking tuple
 (1, 2, 3) match {